the-quick-demonstrator/alexis-miranda-resume/resume.md

 Funding Specialist | Biz2Credit, New York, NY November 2020 – June 2021
 (Technology-enabled provider of capital to small businesses)
-* Developed relationships with clients by asking pertinent questions about their business, assessing their working capital needs, and recommending available solutions based on information provided. • Consistently placed 60-80 unique calls to customers, as well as email communication daily. • Owned the entire sales life cycle from prospecting to closing new customers.
-(450+ hours, 15 weeks) Associate Account Manager | On Deck Capital, New York, NY August 2019 – July 2020
+* Developed relationships with clients by asking pertinent questions about their business, assessing their working capital needs, and recommending available solutions based on information provided.
+* Consistently placed 60-80 unique calls to customers, as well as email communication daily.
+*  Owned the entire sales life cycle from prospecting to closing new customers.

+* Associate Account Manager
+    * On Deck Capital, New York, NY August 2019 – July 2020

 (Technology-enabled provider of capital to small businesses)
 • Contacted inactive customers to renew relationships with On Deck for future working capital needs. •